abinit/abinit/doc/tutorial/eph4isotc.md

 The DEN.nc file will be used to perform NSCF computations on arbitrarily dense $\kk$-meshes while the DFPT POT.nc files will be merged with the *mrgdv* utility to produce the DVDB database required by the EPH code.

-Note that these files **are not shipped** with the official ABINIT tarball as they are relatively large in size.
+Note that these files **are not shipped** with the official ABINIT tarball as they are relatively large.
 In order to run the examples of this tutorial, you need to download the files from [this github repository](https://github.com/abinit/MgB2_eph4isotc).
 If git is installed on your machine, one can easily fetch the entire repository with: